jundalisay/superb/content/en/research/kepler/harmony/book-2/part-01.md

 ## Part 4: Imperfect Congruence

-This is when some larger figure is surrounded by similar meeting-points but the congruence cannot be con­ tinued indefinitely or can be so continued only by introducing meeting points of different kinds.
+This is when some larger figure is surrounded by similar meeting-points but the congruence cannot be continued indefinitely or can be so continued only by introducing meeting points of different kinds.
 The congruence is imperfect, and of lower degree, when the larger figure cannot be surrounded in such a way that similar meeting-points are formed at all its angles.

 ## Part 5: Congruence in space and a solid figure

 This is when the individual angles of several plane figures make up a solid angle, and regular or semi-regular figures are fitted together so as to leave no gap between the sides of the figures, which join up on the opposite side of the solid figure, or, if a gap is left, it is such that it can be filled by a figure of one of the kinds already employed, or, at least, by a regular figure.

 Note that there is another form of congruence, not of plane figures to form a solid figure but of these solid figures among themselves, to fill space all round a point.
 There are only two figures which will form such congruences: the cube and the rhombic dodecahedron.

-Eight cube angles^ will meet at a point and fill space all round it.
+8 cube angles will meet at a point and fill space all round it.
 The rhombic figure has two types of angle: eight obtuse trilinear angles and six acute quadrilinear angles.

 Four obtuse angles will join to fill space, and so will six acute ones.
 The result is like the way in which bees